-For $T^*$=0.9, it shows in Figs.~\ref{fig:rho,T=0.9}-\ref{fig:pre,T=0.9} that the normalized density, volume, and pressure of the two boxes reach convergence after the predetermined $L_{\rm init}=2\times10^7$ cycles.
-Notice that before $L_{\rm init}$ time steps are complete, the step sizes $\Delta s$, $\Delta V$ are adjusted and the related achieved acceptance ratios are changed correspondingly and finally approach to the predetermined value of 0.5 as shown in Fig.~\ref{fig:adjust,T=0.9}.
-After $L_{\rm init}$ cycles, the step sizes are fixed to their latest values and the related acceptance ratios fluctuate around 0.5 as desired.
-Fig.~\ref{fig:adjust,T=0.9} also shows that the acceptance ratio of particle swap between boxes is only about 0.0016 because the density of box 1 is very high (see Fig.~\ref{fig:rho,T=0.9}) and this situation will get worse as the density increases.
-As discussed in the introduction, this acceptance ratio cannot be improved although it results into high correlation degree of the successive configurations.
-The results of $\rho^*$ for different $T^*$ are shown in Fig.~\ref{fig:temp-rho} including comparison with results computed using the state of equation~\cite{Nicolas1979} and MC simulations~\cite{Frenkel2002}.
+For $T^*$=0.9, Fig.~\ref{fig:T=0.9} shows that the normalized density, volume, and pressure of the two boxes are converged after the predetermined $L_{\rm init}=2\times10^7$ cycles.
+Before the $L_{\rm init}$ cycles are complete, the step sizes $\Delta s$ and $\Delta V$ are adjusted, the related achieved acceptance ratios are changed correspondingly, and finally approach the predetermined value of 0.5 as shown in Fig.~\ref{fig:adjust,T=0.9} (left).
+After $L_{\rm init}$ cycles, the step sizes are fixed to their latest values and the related acceptance ratios fluctuate about 0.5 as desired.
+Fig.~\ref{fig:adjust,T=0.9} (left) also shows that the acceptance ratio of particle swap between boxes is only about 0.0026 for $T^*=0.9$ because of the very high density of box 1~(see Fig.~\ref{fig:T=0.9}).
+This situation only worsens as density increases.
+As discussed in the introduction, this acceptance ratio cannot be improved when $T^*$ is fixed, even though it results in a high-correlation degree of the successive samples.
+If instead $T^*$ is increased from 0.9 to 1.25, the acceptance ratio of particle swap is increased to about 0.06, as shown in Fig.~\ref{fig:adjust,T=0.9} (right) because the density of the dense phase is decreased.
+The results of $\rho^*$ for different values of $T^*$ are shown in Fig.~\ref{fig:temp-rho}.
+They include a comparison with results computed using the equation of state presented in~\cite{Nicolas1979} and MCMC simulations~\cite{Frenkel2002}.

-As shown in Figs.~\ref{fig:rho,T=0.9}-\ref{fig:pre,T=0.9}, it seems that the statistical noise of the simulation results in the dense-phase box is larger than in the other box.
+As shown in Fig.~\ref{fig:T=0.9}, the statistical noise of the simulation results is larger in the dense-phase box than in the lower-density box.
 A similar observation is made in~\cite{Frenkel2002}.
-For example, the simulation results of $T^*=1.25$ with initial density still 0.3 are shown in Figs.~\ref{fig:rho,T=1.25}-\ref{fig:pre,T=1.25} where we observe that the intensity difference of statistical noise of the two phases is reduced with the decrease of the density difference.
+For example, the simulation results of $T^*=1.25$ with the same initial density value of 0.3 are shown in Fig.~\ref{fig:T=1.25}, where we observe that the intensity difference of statistical noise of the two phases is reduced by decreasing the density difference.